 Takeaway: Don’t feel like you can’t use other affiliate programs to monetize your site – especially if the alternative pays more.

 Play to the value you provide to your audience and let the commission rates take care of themselves.
-If you have high clicks and a low EPC, consider alternatives as one approach.
+Consider alternatives as one approach if you have high clicks and a low EPC.

 For example, let’s say you have a blog about dogs, and you promote and review specific products.
-If you’re promoting pet products on your site ONLY with Amazon’s 3% commission rate, you’re leaving money on the table.
+You’re leaving money on the table if you’re promoting pet products on your site ONLY with Amazon’s 3% commission rate.

 |Affiliate Program||Commission||Cookie Duration|